jake-knerr/chess/README.md

 }
 ```

-#### If overmatching is a problem, use specific type selectors, child/sibling combinators, and/or pseudo-classes.
+#### If overmatching is a problem, use specific type selectors, child/sibling combinators, `:where:, and/or pseudo-classes.

 Being very precise with type selectors, combinators, and pseudo-classes can negate overmatching.